sradics/digital-garden/_notes/Team Genius.md

 Six, for example, has a singular relationship with all the numbers beneath it.
 Thus it can encompass two trios, or three pairs—or, — location: [3196](kindle://book?action=open&asin=B00OG8AXKO&location=3196) ^ref-4166

 ---
+Six, for example, has a singular relationship with all the numbers beneath it.
+Thus it can encompass two trios, or three — location: [3270](kindle://book?action=open&asin=B00OG8AXKO&location=3270) ^ref-766

+---
 Groups of five to nine, and especially the larger numbers in that set, are basically the smallest teams in which you can have a dedicated internal leader as well as a distribution of tasks with more than one member assigned to each subgroup. — location: [3202](kindle://book?action=open&asin=B00OG8AXKO&location=3202) ^ref-39974

 ---